 Connect your Facebook Marketplace inventory with your Instagram Shopping.
 Once you set up your Facebook Marketplace account, you can use the same inventory in your Instagram Shopping account--a highly effective strategy that can make it easier to keep up with your inventory and your needs.

-As social shopping opportunities continue to evolve, you want to position your business to make the best of them.
+As social shopping opportunities continue to evolve, you want to position your business to use social media best practices.
 With these opportunities and strategies, you can utilize Facebook Marketplace and Instagram Shopping more effectively, helping you better position your business to reach customers on the platforms they already use most often.

 Subscribe to our blog to get the latest trends and news in digital marketing delivered straight to your inbox